 |“After five years of experiencing recurrent UTI’s and being on antibiotics, finally for the past seven months I have been symptom free of UTIs and most urine tests showed no bacteria.
 I think that the supplements Doctor Hsieh recommended have helped.
 In addition, Dr. Hsieh suggested I have a microbiome testing of the urine.
 The results of this test showed that I had biofilm/intracellular bacterial communities.
 Which allowed him to treat me accordingly.
 I could not believe that I was symptom free and felt normal for the first time in many years!”
 Maria, Patient|

-As always, if you have any questions or comments, you’re welcome to leave them below.
+To get answers to commonly asked questions about chronic and recurrent UTI, visit our FAQ page.
+And as always, if you have any questions or comments, you’re welcome to leave them below.